open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 // reached.
 ```

-The server determines the value of the `retry_delay` and is implementation
+The value of `retry_delay` is determined by the server and is implementation
 dependant.
 The server SHOULD choose a `retry_delay` value that is big enough to
 give the server time to recover yet is not too big to cause the client to drop
 data while being throttled.